Dr Cheryl Holman

 Life at Herts

-I think staff networks have become more visible and support for community groups is apparent.
-This sends positive messages to staff.
-Herts is a very friendly place to work and it's good to its staff.
-Make the most of any opportunities offered and don’t be afraid to be who you are and let people get to know you.
+As a lesbian with two children with my partner, I do feel valued by my colleagues and the management team.
+I think staff networks have become more visible and support for community groups is apparent which sends positive messages.
+Herts is a very friendly place to work, and my colleagues show interest in me and how my family is getting on which is encouraging and affirming.
+If you are new to Herts my advice is to make the most of any opportunities offered and don’t be afraid to be who you are and let people get to know you.

 What more can we do?